Moffein/SniperClassic/Release/README.md

 ## SniperClassic
 The Sniper is a long-range DPS who uses powerful charged attacks to take down big targets.
 His Spotter drone allows him to analyze enemies, causing heavy attacks to transfer their damage to nearby enemies when hit.

-Supported Languages: EN, ES, RU, CN, DE
+Supported Languages: EN, ES, RU, CN

 We are looking for translators!
 Check the languages folder on the [GitHub](https://github.com/moffein/sniperclassic/tree/master/language) if you would like to submit a translation for your language.